MikeCrookenden/Coursera-CleaningData-Project/README.md

 # Coursera-CleaningData-Project
-Code and documentation for the Project for the Coursera JHU 'Getting and Cleaning Data' course
+Code and documentation for the Project for the Coursera JHU 'Getting and Cleaning Data' course.
+As described in the assignment, all data files are assumed to be in the working directory.

 Script pulls in two sets of data - test and training data for measurements of accelerometer readings when people undertake different standardised activities,

-Adds key data for these files from separaet raw data files,
+Adds key data for these files from separate raw data files,

 then cleans the data slightly